HongjianLi/igrow/README.md

 * igrow uses [idock] as backend docking engine.
 * igrow implements branch exchange as its crossover operator.
-* igrow digests ligands and fragments in pdbqt format, saving the effort of frequently calling the prepare_ligand4 python script.
+* igrow digests ligands in pdbqt format, saving the effort of calling the prepare_ligand4 python script.
 * igrow uses io service pool to reuse threads and maintain a high CPU utilization throughout the entire synthsizing procedure.
-* igrow utilizes flyweight pattern to cache fragments and dynamic pointer vector to cache and sort ligands.
+* igrow utilizes dynamic pointer vector to cache and sort ligands.
-* igrow traces the sources of generated ligands and dumps the statistics in csv format so that users can easily get to know how the ligands are synthesized from the initial elite ligands and fragments.
+* igrow traces the sources of generated ligands and dumps the statistics in csv format so that users can easily get to know how the ligands are synthesized from the initial elite ligands.

 Supported operating systems and compilers